Exact simulation of the GHZ distribution: Variations on the theme

 Fortunately, there is an easy cure to this problem, which we only sketch here.
-In~addition to using Algorithm~\ref{algo-parallel} to replace step~\ref{line:costly} in Algorithm~\ref{algo-final}, we also change step~\ref{line:increase} from \mbox{``$k \leftarrow k+1$''} to \mbox{``$k \leftarrow 2k$''}.
-Even though parties have to transmit the entire \mbox{$(k+3+\lceil \, \log_2 n \rceil)$}-truncations of each $c_j$ and $s_j$ for each new value of~$k$, the work done each time round the loop is roughly equivalent to the sum of all the work done until then.
-Since we expect to succeed when $k$ is roughly equal to~$n$, the expected total parallel time will be about twice \mbox{$O(k \log n + \log^2\!n$)} with \mbox{$k \approx n$}, which is simply \mbox{$O(n \log n)$}.
-The expected total number of bits communicated with this approach will be slightly greater than with Algorithm~\ref{algo-final}, but will remain $O(n^2)$.
+In~addition to using Algorithm~\ref{algo-parallel} to replace lines~\ref{line:costly} and~\ref{line:costly-bis} in Algorithm~\ref{algo-final}, we also change line~\ref{line:increase} from \mbox{``$k \leftarrow k+1$''} to \mbox{``$k \leftarrow 2k$''}.
+Even though parties have to transmit up the binomial tree the entire \mbox{$(k+3+\lceil \, \log_2 n \rceil)$-bit} truncations of each $c_j$ and $s_j$ for each new value of~$k$, the work done each time round the loop is roughly equivalent to the sum of all the work done until then.
+Since we expect to succeed when $k$ is roughly equal to~$n$, the expected total parallel time is about twice \mbox{$O(k \log n + \log^2\!n$)} with \mbox{$k \approx n$}, which is simply \mbox{$O(n \log n)$}.
+The expected total number of bits communicated with this approach is slightly greater than with Algorithm~\ref{algo-final}, but remains~$O(n^2)$.